-Creative Capital: This is a measure invented by Florida and Stolarick using data from the 1999 Bureau of Labor Statistics Occupational Employment Statistics Survey.
-The intent of the measure is to capture all employment in a region that has a creative component.
-The survey provides counts of employees in different occupational categories, so thus we can compute the percentage of creative employees for each PMSA.
-Yet, since the explanatory variables must temporally precede the dependent variables in order to simulate causation, and since the Florida/Stolarick measure uses data from the same year as the innovation data, we had to re-create the creative capital variable using the 1990 Decennial 5 percent Census Public Use Microdata Sample.

-As mentioned earlier, studies by Florida and Gates (2001), Florida (2000, 2002a, 2002b), Lee (2001), and Lee, Florida, and Acs (2004) link the presence of gays and bohemians to innovation, growth, or new firm formation.
-They explain this by claiming that new ideas arise due to a multiplicity of people and perspectives, and that the presence of gays and bohemians in metropolitan areas is indicative of a tolerance of such a wide variety.
+Creative Capital.
+This is a measure invented by Florida and Stolarick (introduced in Florida 2002c) using data from the 1999 Bureau of Labor Statistics Occupational Employment Statistics Survey.
+The measure is used to capture all employment in a region that has a creative component.
+The survey provides counts of employees in different occupational categories, so we can compute the percentage of creative employees for each PMSA.
+Yet, because the explanatory variables must temporally precede the dependent variables to simulate causation, and because the Florida-Stolarick measure uses data from the same year as the innovation data, we had to re-create the creative capital variable using the 1990 Decennial 5 percent Census Public Use Microdata Sample (PUMS).
+As mentioned, studies by Florida and Gates (2001), Florida (2000, 2002a, 2002b), Lee (2001), and Lee, Florida, and Acs (2004) link the presence of gays and bohemians to innovation, growth, or new firm formation.
+They explain this linkage by claiming that new ideas arise due to a multiplicity of people and perspectives, and that the presence of gays and bohemians in metropolitan areas is indicative of a tolerance of a wide variety of people.
 Thus, we want to account and control for these factors in our regressions.

-Gay Index: This variable, originally calculated by Black et al (2000), is based on the 1990 PUMS data, and is a location quotient measuring the over- or under-representation of coupled Gays and lesbians in an MSA.
-See Black et al (2000) for more information on this measure.
+Gay Index.
+This variable, originally calculated by Black et al. (2000), is based on the 1990 PUMS data, as a location quotient measuring the over- or underrepresentation of coupled gays and lesbians in an MSA.
+See Black et al. (2000) for more information on this measure.

-Bohemian Index: This variable, attributable to Florida (2000, 2002a, 2002b), is also based upon the 1990 PUMS, and is a location quotient of the number of bohemians in an MSA.
+Bohemian Index.
+This variable, attributable to Florida (2000, 2002a, 2002b), is also based on the 1990 PUMS and is a location quotient of the number of bohemians in an MSA.
 As Lee, Florida, and Acs (2004) note, it includes authors, designers, musicians, composers, actors, directors, painters, sculptors, craft-artists, artist printmakers, photographers, dancers, artists, and performers.

-Research and Development: MSA-level total R&D is not available, and thus must be estimated.
+Research and Development.
+MSA-level total R&D is not available and must be estimated.
 A simple estimate is a linear combination of state-level R&D and the MSA-level percentage of scientists and engineers.
 We employ a very unrestrictive combination, by simply additively including the two variables in a linear regression.
-State-level R&D is available via the National Science Foundation's Web Caspar.
-As noted in Lee (2001), scientists and engineers serve as a proxy for R&D expenditures.
-Scientists and engineers as a percentage of total MSA employment is available from the 1990 Decennial Census 5 percent PUMS, and is calculated on a per capita basis.
+State-level R&D is available via the National Science Foundation's WebCASPAR (2007).
+As noted by Lee (2001), scientists and engineers serve as a proxy for R&D expenditures.
+Data on scientists and engineers as a percentage of total MSA employment are available from the 1990 Decennial 5 percent Census PUMS, calculated on a per-capita basis.